nash226/quorum/README.md

 ---
 title: HR Benefits Policy
 updatedAt: 2026-05-31
+trustLevel: high
 ---
 ```

 Quorum includes this metadata in reports so reviewers can see which approved
-source supported or contradicted each claim.
+source supported or contradicted each claim. `trustLevel` accepts `high`,
+`medium`, or `low` and helps Quorum prefer stronger approved sources when
+multiple passages are similarly relevant.
+Sources without a trust level default
+to `medium`.

 ## CLI Usage